IAHispano/Applio-Docs/get-started/tts.md

 - Select our **model with its respective index**.

-- Select the **model of TTS** depending on the language you want and enter the text to convert.
+- Select the **model of TTS** depending on the language you want and enter the text or add a **txt file** in the box below to convert.

 - Finally we click on **convert** and wait for the result -![](/assets/TTS.png)-